theironcook/Kojak/README.md

 ####Why Kojak?
 I've found that Chrome's developer tools or Firebug have too much noise to make much sense of my own code.
-I needed a tool that would remove all of the noise.
+I needed a tool that would remove all of the noise and clutter.
+I wanted a tool that was easy to configure and didn't force me to inject hooks all over my code.
 Kojak helps you focus on the performance of your own code and eliminate the clutter.
 It's helped me / my project to significantly speed up our JavaScript code.
 Hopefully it can help you and your projects.

 ####Dependencies
 The core of Kojak has no external dependencies.
 I've worked hard to avoid using any other libraries so that the tool is